zuozhenggh/learning-library/developer-library/converged-db-on-premises/ords/ords.md

 **Insert data into SPATIAL table using POST method**

-Perform the following steps to create a RESTful Service which inserts the  information into table WAREHOUSES using the HTTP Method POST.
+Perform the following STEPS to create a RESTful Service which inserts the  information into table WAREHOUSES using the HTTP Method POST.

 26. Right click on template **cnvg/** then select **Add handler** and select **POST**.